Set up your Xbox and your Samsung QLED TV

 The Xbox Series X/S is a first-rate console that will give you a top-of-the-line gaming experience.
 And in case that isn't good enough, there are some ways to make that experience even better!
 If you use the recommended settings on your QLED TV or sound system, you can enhance your games' picture, color, and audio for the best playthroughs ever.

-First, connect the Xbox One X to your TV
+First, connect the Xbox to your TV

-Once you turn on your TV, it should automatically recognize your Xbox One X and automatically switch to the source.
+Turn on your QLED TV.
+It should start to recognize the Xbox and automatically switch to the source.
 If it doesn't, press the Home button on your TV's remote to open the Home screen menu.

-Navigate to Settings on your TV.
+Navigate to and select Settings (All Settings) on your TV.

-Scroll to and select HDMI UHD Color (Input Signal Plus).
+Scroll to and select Input Signal Plus.